About your online business management degree

 This module will give you a sound understanding of the knowledge, skills, and behaviours required by human resources (HR) professionals, whether in a generalist or specialist role – as described in the CIPD HR Profession Map (HRPM).
 You’ll embrace the ‘thinking performer’ perspective and cover the competencies needed by HR professionals to collaborate with others and function efficiently and effectively in an organisational context.
 You'll assess your own strengths and identify a continuing professional development plan.
 This plan will be based on the capabilities required for ethical, business-focused, and interpersonal professional conduct, exploring and recognising the strategic importance of the effective management of the human resource and people management, and progresses a critical appreciation of the role of HR.
 You’ll explore and recognise the strategic importance of effective HR management and, using work-based research and good practice, you will critically evaluate the role of HR in formulating strategies to prepare business cases and present viable and realistic improvements which shows an appreciation for issues identified in your research.

 Project Management and Implementation

 Project management is a key skill for any future professional.
 This module focuses on providing a sound basis for managing or working on projects.
-In essence, the concept of managing a project hinging on one quite basic principle, managing the triangle of: quality of the project outcomes, cost, and time.
+In essence, the concept of managing a project hinges on one quite basic principle, managing the triangle of: quality of the project outcomes, cost, and time.
 The module covers: Project Management Body of Knowledge; the importance of stakeholder and risk management; scheduling and costing; monitoring and controlling techniques, time management and resource optimisation; improving the success of projects; and the principles of agile project management.